iamjrmh/userdeck/README.md

 Two physical buttons are reserved as **prev page / next page**.
 The two bottom corners become **cancel / confirm** when a binding asks for confirmation.

+### Two modes: Streamdeck and Soundboard

+Hold **Confirm** for one second and the whole deck flips between two modes:

+- **Streamdeck mode** - the bindings above (keys, macros, launchers, system actions).
+- **Soundboard mode** - the same 5-page grid becomes **sound pads**.
+Press one and its audio file plays straight into your microphone, so Discord, OBS, games, and anyone in your call hear it alongside your voice.
+Up to 80 sounds across the 5 pages.

+Hold Confirm again to switch back.
+The soundboard needs a virtual audio cable (the free **VB-CABLE**), which the Configurator can install for you in one click - see [Soundboard](#soundboard) below.

 ---

 ## Installing